-We are not the first to propose that information frictions can explain discrete choice behavior.
 Recently, Natenzon (2010) has proposed a model in which the DM has Gaussian priors on the utilities of the options and then receives Gaussian signals about the utilities.
 As more signals are collected, the DM updates his or her posterior and when forced to make a choice, selects the option with the highest posterior mean utility.
+Natenzon shows that this model can reconcile two seemingly contradictory phenomena.
+In some situations, introducing a similar option, such as a second bus, disproportionately reduces the probability that the original option (the first bus) is selected.
+In other situations, introducing a similar option raises the probability that original option is selected.
+The latter phenomenon is known as the attraction effect in the marketing literature.
+Natenzon's model can generate both of these effects.

-Natenzon calls this model the Bayesian Probit.
-The difference between his approach and ours is that we consider an agent who is actively seeking out the most important signals about the alternatives while Natenzon's agent is responding to an exogenous flow of information.
+A key difference difference between these models and ours is that we consider an agent who is actively seeking out the most important information about the alternatives while Weibull et al.'s and Natenzon's DMs are either responding to an exogenous information structure or choosing the amount, but not type, of information to acquire.

 Finally, while various connections between Shannon's concept of entropy and the multinomial logit model have been known for some time, we believe the link we make here is new.
 Specifically, the use of information theory to formulate an information flow constraint on an individual's decision problem does not appear before Sims's work on rational inattention and we are not aware of any previous attempts to consider discrete choices in this framework.
-Perhaps the closest line of reasoning is in the game theory literature where Stahl (1990) and Mattsson and Weibull (2002) consider the problem of a player who has difficulty implementing his or her selected strategy.
-Players must exert effort to steady their trembling hands and the amount of trembling is measured using information theory.
-A multinomial logit emerges when the players optimally allocate effort to avoiding the most costly trembles.
-Our work differs from these papers in that we explicitly link the agent's difficulty in implementing the "correct" decision to the cost of processing information about the options.5
+Perhaps the closest to our line of reasoning are Mattsson and Weibull (2002) and the related work of Stahl (1990).
+These authors consider the problem of an agent who knows which option is best, but can only implement that decision with some noise.
+These authors allow for mixed strategies and treat the agent's choice as a vector of probabilities of selecting each option.
+The agent is penalized to the extent that the choice that is implemented differs from some default option.
+These authors use information theoretic concepts to measure the distance between the chosen probabilities and the default probabilities.
+If the default option is a uniform distribution, then the resulting choice probabilities follow the multinomial logit.
+Our work differs in that we explicitly link the agent's difficulty in implementing the correct decision to the cost of processing information about the options.